clux/facemaulers/north/boreal-valley.md

 you see one flying skull part crash into the wall, and about one half of a brain fall to the floor.
 The mage lets go, and the body falls to the floor as well.
 A: "It's truly a shame no one will remember that."
 A: "Now.
-Time for you to see what you rejected." **walks close to Akkhan, looks him in the eyes, then turns and looks at the gem**
+Time for you to start avenging the fallen." **walks close to Akkhan, looks him in the eyes, then turns and looks at the gem**
-At that moment Akkhan's eyes light up with a radiant glow, and a white emanate from his body, the mage thrown to the side, Akkhan standing up, having ripped two parts of the shackles, however, something is wrong, he's stumbling.
+At that moment Akkhan's eyes light up with a radiant glow, and a white emanate from his body (WHOOSH), the mage thrown to the side, Akkhan standing up, having ripped two parts of the shackles, however, something is wrong, he's stumbling.
 The glow in his eyes are fading, they are in fact turning a dull grey.
 A: **dusts cloak** "I didn't think you had it in you, but just stop.
 You know it's too late, stop fighting it.
 The bloodstone is filled.
 Akkhan: KAVAKIII!!!
 A: "Stop it you fool."
 Throws iron band over him again, but this time also covering his eyes.